On the non-zero divisor graph of the Hamilton quaternions over $\mathbb Z_{2^n}$: Preliminaries

 \section{Preliminaries}

 \paragraph{} Let $G$ be a graph with vertex set $V(G)$ and edge set $E(G)$. $G$ is said to be \textit{simple}, if it has no loops and parallel edges.
 If $G$ contains an $x-y$ path, for all pair of vertices $x$, $y \in V(G)$, then $G$ is \textit{connected}.
 The \textit{minimum degree} of the graph $G$, $\delta(G)$, is the minimum among the degrees of all vertices in $G$.
 Similarly, the \textit{maximum degree} of $G$, $\Delta(G)$, is the maximum among the degrees of all vertices in $G$.
 The \textit{diameter} of $G$, denoted by $diam(G)$, is the greatest distance between any two vertices of $G$.
 A \textit{complete graph} is a graph in which every vertex is adjacent to each other.
 For a graph $G$ that is not complete, the \textit{connectivity} $\kappa(G)$ is the cardinality of a minimum vertex-cut.
-The \textit{edge-connectivity} $\lambda (G)$ of a nontrivial graph $G$ is the cardinality of a minimum vertex-cut.
+The \textit{edge-connectivity} $\lambda (G)$ of a nontrivial graph $G$ is the cardinality of a minimum edge-cut.
 A connected graph that contains a closed trail which involves all the edges in the graph (Eulerian circuit) is called an \textit{Eulerian graph}.
 If the graph $G$ contains a Hamiltonian cycle, that is, a cycle containing all the vertices in $G$, then $G$ is said to be a \textit{Hamiltonian graph}.
 The graph $G$ is called \textit{planar} if $G$ can be drawn in the plane so that no two of its edges cross each other.
 The \textit{clique number} of $G$, denoted by $\omega(G)$ is the number of vertices in the largest complete subgraph of $G$.
 The smallest number of colors in a proper coloring of the graph $G$ is known as the \textit{chromatic number} $\chi(G)$ of $G$.
-A graph $G$ is called \textit{perfect} if $\chi(G)=\omega(G)$. \begin{thm} \cite{chartrand2013first} For every graph $G$, $\kappa(G)\leq \lambda(G) \leq \delta(G)$. \end{thm} \begin{thm} \cite{chartrand2013first} For every graph $G$, $\chi(G)\geq \omega(G)$. \end{thm} \begin{thm} \cite{chartrand2013first} For every connected graph $G$ that is not an odd cycle or a complete graph, $\chi(G)\leq \Delta(G)$. \end{thm} \begin{definition}\cite{kadem2020non} Let $R$ be a ring.
+A set of edges (vertices) in $G$ is said to be \textit{independent} if no two edges (vertices) in the set are adjacent.
+An independent set of edges in $G$ is known as a \textit{matching}.
+The \textit{edge independence number} $\alpha'(G)$ of the graph $G$ is the cardinality of a maximum matching.
+If a graph of order $2m$ has a matching of cardinality $m$, then it is called a \textit{perfect matching}.
+A vertex and an incident edge are said to \textit{cover} each other.
+A set of edges of $G$ that covers all the vertices of $G$ is known as an \textit{edge cover}.
+The minimum cardinality of an edge cover of $G$ is the \textit{edge covering number} $\beta'(G)$.
+The \textit{independence number} $\alpha(G)$ is the maximum cardinality of an independent set of vertices in $G$.
+Analogous to the concept of edge cover, we have a set of vertices that covers all edges in $G$, known as the \textit{vertex cover}.
+The \textit{vertex covering number} $\beta(G)$ is the minimum cardinality of a vertex cover in $G$.
+A vertex in $G$ is said to \textit{dominate} itself and its neighbors.
+A set $S$ of vertices of $G$ is a \textit{dominating set} if every vertex of $G$ is dominated by some vertex in $S$.
+The cardinality of a minimum dominating set is the \textit{domination number} of $G$, denoted by $\gamma(G)$.
+A \textit{total dominating set} $S_t$ of $G$ is a set of vertices such that every vertex of $G$ is adjacent to at least one vertex in $S_t$.
+The \textit{total domination number} $\gamma_t(G)$ is the minimum cardinality of a total dominating set.
+All these notations are from \cite{chartrand2013first}. \begin{thm} \cite{chartrand2013first} For every graph $G$, $\kappa(G)\leq \lambda(G) \leq \delta(G)$. \end{thm} \begin{thm} \cite{chartrand2013first} For every graph $G$, $\chi(G)\geq \omega(G)$. \end{thm} \begin{thm} \cite{chartrand2013first} For every connected graph $G$ that is not an odd cycle or a complete graph, $\chi(G)\leq \Delta(G)$. \end{thm} \begin{definition}\cite{kadem2020non} Let $R$ be a ring.
 The \textit{\textbf{non-zero divisor graph}}, denoted by $\Phi(R)$, is a simple graph, having a vertex set $V(R)=R\backslash \{0,1,-1\}$.
 Two distinct vertices $x$ and $y$ are adjacent if and only if either $xy \neq 0$ or $yx \neq 0$. \end{definition} \begin{example*} Let $R=M_2(\mathbb Z_2)$ be the ring of all $2 \times 2$ matrices with entries from $\mathbb Z_2$.
 The vertex set of $\Phi(M_2(\mathbb Z_2))$ is $M_2(\mathbb Z_2) \backslash \displaystyle \left\{ , \right\}$, and the graph is as shown in \hyperref[fig1]{Figure 1}.